 Legal Aid pays mediation costs for those who meet certain conditions relating to income and capital.

-We are pleased to say that we have linked up with Compass-Resolution to offer Legal Aid for family mediation to those who need it in Oxfordshire.
+We are pleased to say that we have linked up with Compass-Resolution to offer Legal Aid for family mediation to those who need it.
+We offer this in our Oxford location.

 What are your options?